Post-traumatic stress disorder (PTSD) is an anxiety disorder which is caused by events which are very distressing.

 If the traumatic experience which triggered your PTSD was caused by someone else’s fault or negligence, then we may be able to help you make a compensation claim to cover the effects your injury has had on your life and may continue to have in the future.
 It can also cover the costs of treatment, such as cognitive behavioural therapy (CBT).

-To take the first steps, you can get in touch with us for free on 0800 234 6438 or fill in one of our secure online forms to arrange a call back.
+To take the first steps, you can get in touch with a trained legal adviser for free on 0800 234 6438 or fill in one of the secure online forms on this page to arrange a call back.